 If you would like to spend some time at Anthony Collins Solicitors, in order to understand the work that we do and meet the people who do it, a vacation scheme may be just the right opportunity for you.

-You will spend two weeks with us, splitting your time between two departments.
-We will assign you a trainee as a buddy, and a fee earner as a mentor and assessor.
-During this time you will have had the opportunity to be involved in the work that we do, carry out at least one group task and meet the people you might be working with.
+You will spend one week with us, splitting your time between two departments and we will assign you a trainee as a buddy and a fee earner as a mentor and assessor.
+You will have an opportunity to be involved in the real work that we do, carry out at least one group task and meet the people you might be working with.
 We will provide you with constructive feedback at the end of the week and let you know if we can make you an offer of a training contract.
 We will be hosting our vacation scheme during June and July 2022 so please make sure you are free to attend!

 Contact our HR team

 If you'd like more information, please contact our HR team directly here.

 The 2022 Code replaces the NHF Code of Conduct 2012 (the 2012 Code) and sets out the baseline standards that the NHF expects of its member registered providers (RPs).

 The High Court has dismissed a challenge by the Police Superintendents’ Association to the closure of legacy public sector pension schemes.

 In my recent blog, I said that we would be issuing a series of ebriefings and blogs highlighting issues with the Procurement Bill.
 This is the first of these.

 Contractors and delivery partners are facing a ‘perfect storm’ in many cases with a number of factors directly impacting upon the profitability of their work.